anyproto/any-sync-filenode/README.md

 4. If there are no errors, the Any-Sync File Node will be built and can be found in the `/bin` directory.

 ## Running
 You will need an S3 bucket and Redis to run Any-Sync File Node.
+Note that credentials are necessary to make requests to S3.
+For more information, refer to the [`aws-sdk-go` documentation](https://pkg.go.dev/github.com/aws/aws-sdk-go#readme-configuring-credentials).

 Any-Sync File Node requires a configuration.
 You can generate configuration files for your nodes with [`any-sync-network`](https://github.com/anyproto/any-sync-tools) tool.